Value Proposition Canvas Model and Template

 After all, it is the customer who determines whether the value proposition will produce results for him or not.

 What do you think?
-Is the Value Proposition Canvas applicable in today’s modern marketing and product development methods?
+Is the Value Proposition Canvas (VPC) applicable in today’s modern marketing and product development methods? and in your work or life?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors regarding the development of products to meet the customer’s requirements (and expectations)?

 Share your experience and knowledge in the comments box below.